mohithsarma/nextjs-tutorial/README.md

     - both productId and reviewId as dynamic routes and review id with
     - condition so that only 1000 reviews are allowed after that notFound() is called
     - custom not-found.tsx page for review page  after 1000
+    - created to return dynamic function using generateMetadata for using dynamic data.
+    - Promise \< Metadata \> function is used to return after a set timeout.
 - custom not-found.tsx for root app
 - for better viewing we use (auth) as a route group.
     - this folder doesn't affect the route path of register, login, forgot-password